sopel-irc/sopel.chat/_upgrading/sopel-7.md

 The crux of the matter is this: Sopel's range of supported Python releases remained stagnant for far too long.
 While the Sopel project was effectively unmaintained between late 2016 and early 2018, Python 3.3 reached end-of-life (September 29, 2017).
 During the lengthy development period of Sopel 7, Python 3.4 reached end-of-life (March 18, 2019).
-Sopel 7 is likely to be released very close to the EOL of Python 2.7 (January 1, 2020).
+Sopel 7 was released very close to the EOL of Python 2.7 (January 1, 2020).

 We can't keep testing support for these old versions forever.
 At some point,